molesinski/Clara/README.md

 * Inspired by commonly known Lucene design
 * Fast in memory searching
 * Low memory allocation for search execution
-* Stemmers and stopwords handling for 30 languages
+* Stemming and stop words handling for 30 languages
 * Text, keyword, hierarchy and range fields
-* Synonym tree with multi word synonym support
+* Synonym maps with multi token synonym support
-* Fully configurable and extendable text analysis pipeline
-* Document scring with BM25 weight
+* Document scoring with BM25 weight
-* Filtering on any field type by values or range
+* Filtering keyword and hierarchy fields by any/all values and range fields by subrange
 * Faceting without restricting facet value list by filtered values
 * Result sorting by document score or range field
+* Fully configurable and extendable text analysis pipeline
 * Fluent query builder

 ## Supported Languages